Skip to main content

 Time Your Medical Expenses Where Possible

-Medical expenses are deductible if they exceed a certain level of your AGI.
+Medical expenses are deductible if they exceed a certain level of your adjusted gross income (AGI).
 Again, the IRS establishes that level each year.
 To the extent that your medical procedures and costs are elective and not life-critical, you can decide to postpone or accelerate procedures to maximize the deduction.

 Manage Your Mortgage Expense